-Course Description: MAP2302 is a course covering first-order ordinary differential equations, theory of linear ordinary differential equations, solutions of linear ordinary differential equations with constant coefficients, the Laplace transform and its application to solving linear ordinary differential equations.
+Course Description: MAP2302 is a course covering first-order ordinary differential equations, theory of linear ordinary differential equations with constant coefficients, the Laplace transform and its application to solving linear ordinary differential equations.

 Course Overview: The laws of nature are expressed as differential equations.
 Scientists and engineers must know how to model the world in terms of differential equations, and how to solve those equations and interpret the solutions.
 This course focuses on linear differential equations and their applications in science and engineering.
 More details are given in the course goals below.